KevinSheedy/YesMan/README.md

 - **HttpRequest** - Values can be picked from the request and echoed back in the response.
 - **Generator** - Values can be generated dynamically eg timestamps
 - **State** - Each service can be put into a particular state.
 For example, for a customer lookup service, the state could be set to: CUSTOMER_FOUND, CUSTOMER_NOT_FOUND, UNAUTHORIZED, SERVER_ERROR

-## States
-Each service can be put into various states to mimic the behaviour of a stateful application (eg a database).
-State information is stored as a **diff** in .json format in the [diffs](diffs) folder.

-## Scenarios
-A **scenario** is a list of services and their current states.
-This allows us to define the behaviour for a particular sequence of service calls.
-See [scenarios.json](scenarios.json).
-The scenario under test is set in [config.json](config.json).